Baslersch Chopf

 Public Transport

-Take the Swiss Federal Railway (SBB) to Landquart, then change to the Rhaetian Railway (RhB) in the direction of Davos Platz.
+Take the Swiss Federal Railway (SBB) to Landquart, then change to the Rhaetian Railway (RhB) towards Davos Platz.
 Get off at Davos Dorf.

-Coming from Zurich / St. Margrethen, leave the A13/E43 motorway at Landquart in the direction of Landquart, Davos, Vereina.
-Take the A28 to Davos Dorf and then continue on the Flüela Pass to Tschuggen.
+Coming from Zurich / St. Margrethen, exit the A13/E43 motorway at Landquart towards Landquart, Davos, Vereina.
+Continue on the A28 to Davos Dorf and then continue on the Flüela Pass to Tschuggen.

 Parking

-Please use the public parking spaces at Restaurant Tschuggen.
+Please use the public parking spaces at the Tschuggen restaurant.

 Responsible for this content: Destination Davos Klosters.